SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-workflows-for-sharepoint.md

 ---
-title: What's new in workflows for SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 1d51421b-61ac-46b6-a865-52f968ddc5b3
+title: What's new in workflows for SharePoint ms.prod: SHAREPOINT ms.assetid: 1d51421b-61ac-46b6-a865-52f968ddc5b3
 ---

-# What's new in workflows for SharePoint 2013
+# What's new in workflows for SharePoint
-Learn about the capabilities and features that are new to workflows in SharePoint 2013.
+Learn about the capabilities and features that are new to workflows in SharePoint.
-The workflow framework in SharePoint 2013 is significantly changed from previous versions.
+The workflow framework in SharePoint is significantly changed from previous versions.
 The following sections provide brief summaries of the most significant updates and enhancements to the workflow infrastructure.